foligny/gulp-requirejs/README.md

 # Warning
-+ The project still in early state of development and far away from production environment. welcome any pull request, I promise to lookup any modification, or just become collaborator through send me an email hjj491229492@hotmail.com.
++ The project still in early state of development and far away from production environment. welcome any pull request.
-+ Expected first release version before 2014/09/31.
++ Expected initial production version before 2014/09/31.
 + Regular maintain and version upgrade after the chinese National Day.

 # Instruction